DataTalksClub/machine-learning-zoomcamp/cohorts/2024/03-classification/homework.md

 ### Question 5

 * Let's find the least useful feature using the *feature elimination* technique.
-* Train a model with all these features (using the same parameters as in Q4).
+* Train a model using the same features and parameters as in Q4 (without rounding).
 * Now exclude each feature from this set and train a model without it.
 Record the accuracy for each model.
 * For each feature, calculate the difference between the original accuracy and the accuracy without the feature.